Dobromyl: History

 Following the Nazi and Soviet invasion of Poland, which started World War II in September 1939, Dobromyl was transferred to Soviet Ukraine.
 In June 1941, soon after the German attack on the USSR, Soviet NKVD murdered hundreds of prisoners who had been evacuated from nearby Przemyśl, dumping their bodies into a salt mine on the outskirts of Dobromyl.
 Under German occupation, Dobromyl was transferred to Przemyśl County, Kraków District, General Government.
 On 30 June 1941, members of Einsatzkommando 6 carried out an execution near Dobromyl, killing up to 132 Jews.
 According to Nazi reports, the victims were accused of being collaborators in NKVD atrocities.
 While some sources estimate that 132 people were shot, the Dobromil yizkor book reports around 50 Jewish victims.
 In October 1941, the German occupiers established a Jewish open ghetto.
 On 29 June 1942, the ghetto was liquidated and most Jews were deported to the Bełżec extermination camp, whereas some 500 stayed in the town, including Judenrat members and Jewish policemen, who bribed the Germans, and were eventually murdered by the occupiers in November 1942.
 On August 8, 1944 the town was seized by the Red Army.

-Since 1991 Dobromyl is part of independent Ukraine.
+Under the Soviet rule Dobromyl served as one of the district centers of Drohobych Oblast.
+Since 1991 Dobromyl has been part of independent Ukraine.
 The town has a local office of the Association of Polish Culture of the Lviv Land.

 Until 18 July 2020, Dobromyl belonged to Staryi Sambir Raion.
 The raion was abolished in July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Staryi Sambir Raion was merged into Sambir Raion.